anch.org: Anchor

 Direct execution

-Anchor can use TCC to execute through a pipe.
-For example, if you have both xsel and TCC installed, you could highlight the above code with the mouse and run it immediately from the selection buffer (without even saving to disk).
+The anch script can use TCC to execute through a pipe from stdin.
+For example, if both xsel and TCC are installed, the above code may be highlighted with the mouse and executed directly from the selection buffer, with arguments (and without even saving to disk).

 Limitations and Copyright

-Anchor and accompanying documentation is Copyright © 2010 Henry Kroll III.
-You are free to share, adapt and re-distribute this page under the terms of the Creative Commons SA license inasmuch as it agrees with the terms of the GPL.
-Any of the above conditions can be waived if you get permission from the copyright holder.
+Anchor and accompanying documentation are Copyright © 2016 Henry Kroll III.
+This page may be adapted and shared under the terms of the Creative Commons SA license inasmuch as it agrees with the terms of the Gnu Public License.
+Any of the above conditions can be waived by getting permission from the copyright holder.

 Anchor